eLearning-TUDarmstadt/moodle-tool_supporter/Readme.md

 * Go to `https://YOURSITE/admin/tool/supporter` or `Site Administration->General->Supporter`

 ## Capabilities
-With this Plugin, we strove to implement all necessary Moodle-capabilities.
+With this plugin, we strove to implement all necessary Moodle-capabilities.
 As such, there is no need to give users additional caps.
 If there is a need to divide different levels of support, these caps need to be set in a system-context:

 Level 1 Support (read-only):